alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-04.md

 #// Source encoding: utf-8  --  π is (or should be) a lowercase greek pi.
 ~~~

-This is essentially the solution used in Python, because also Python’s PEP 263 honors the UTF-8 BOM:
+This two-tiered approach is essentially the solution used in Python, because also Python’s PEP 263 honors the UTF-8 BOM:

 > ❞ To aid with platforms such as Windows, which add Unicode BOM marks to the beginning of Unicode files, the UTF-8 signature \xef\xbb\xbf will be interpreted as 'utf-8' encoding as well (even if no magic encoding comment is given).

+The difference for C++ is that for C++ a `//` comment start is required, and that since the directive is not recognized as such by the tools there is a non-ASCII character like π, that can be recognized by humans.

 <p align="center">❁ &nbsp; ❁ &nbsp; ❁</p>